2014 Asian Junior Badminton Championships

 The 2014 Badminton Asia Junior Championships is an Asia continental junior championships to crown the best U-19 badminton players across Asia.
 It was held in Taipei, Taiwan from February 16 to February 23, 2014.
 This is the second time for this event has been held in Taipei after being hosted by the city in 2001.
-This year, over 250 top badminton players from more than 20 different countries participated in the competition.
+This year, over 250 top badminton players from more than 20 countries participated in the competition.